quidprobros/baphomet/README.md

--is,  --shell                     Interactive shell mode -x,   --escape                    Exit script, run emacs as normal -V,   --version                   Get version of baphomet
+-is,  --shell                     Interactive shell mode -x,   --escape                    Exit script, run emacs as normal -V,   --version                   Get version of baphomet -w,   --watch                     Watch mode.
+Use as first argument

 Note:
 When called without arguments, baphomet starts a new daemon